weirchen/FrameOnAHV-Taiwan/index.rst

      - nutanix
      - *1qaz@WSX3edc*

-This cluster has a dedicated domain controller VM, **DC**, responsible for providing AD services for the **zotdemo.local** domain.
+This cluster has a dedicated domain controller VM, **DC**, responsible for providing AD services for the **ntnxlab.local** domain.
 The domain is populated with the following Users and Groups:

 .. list-table::
    :widths: 25 35 40